da-crivelli/vibLogger/README.md

 # vibLogger

-Vibration data logger and analysis tools
+Vibration data logger and analysis tools.
+All the examples below are also available under the Examples folder as .m files.

 ## Logging data
 To log data you need to call `vibLogger()` with a few configuration parameters.